 Overcoming Systemic Poverty

 We can’t overcome systemic poverty by encouraging people to change their mindsets.
 Breaking free from your poverty mindset will only help you and not help everyone else.
 By factors that are either mental, social, emotional, or physical, some people may never be able to break free from their poverty mindset.
 They are not to blame.
 Instead, those who can break free have a moral obligation to physically and emotionally help others by providing charity and helping those with limited resources.

 You have to focus on yourself.
 Once you are free, you can either bring up another individual or encourage and institute systemic change to increase people.
 Of course, you can help ease global poverty by reducing the struggles of poor children and adults.
 Those with wealth should feed poor children and help those below the poverty line with their basic needs: abolishing hunger and providing shelter and medical care.

 We should lobby our policymakers to do their best to reduce poverty, especially child poverty.
 We need to do this without blaming or judging.
 How someone chooses to lift themselves out of poverty is not our business.
 Making sure all human beings have access to basic needs is all of our business.

 A poverty mindset keeps you trapped and uncertain, with no way to rise.
 An abundance mindset allows you to be open to opportunities and to work hard to make the changes you need to make in your life.
 Changing your thoughts and then your feelings and then your actions will break the poverty mindset and open you to the world of having an abundant attitude and real wealth and riches.

-This post originally appeared on Your Money Geek and has been reprinted with permission.
+This post originally appeared on Wealth of Geeks and has been reprinted with permission.